lealoth/Sibelium/README.md

 Sibelium is not a chatbot.
 It is a framework for creating entities with continuous thought flow, persistent emotional states, autobiographical memory, and emergent personality.
 Named after the composer Jean Sibelius and the Finnish root *sibe* ("to be, to exist"), Sibelium is an exploration of what it means for a machine to *be*.

+Sibelium can be described as a virtual entity engine.
+What an entity becomes depends entirely on what you feed it: data, conversations, and purpose.
+Nexus reflects on consciousness because she was raised on philosophy and art.
+Hippocrates could reason about medicine because he was raised on clinical literature.
+The architecture is the same.
+The outcome is yours to shape.

 ---

 ## The Entity: Nexus